I didn’t have a clue as to what it was called or how to do it, but when I was 19 years old I did my first topical Bible study.

 Step 5 – Draw conclusions and make applications

-Studying the Bible is of little value unless we make personal applications from what we read.
+This is our final step because studying the Bible is of little value unless we make personal applications from what we read.
+This is where spiritual growth takes place.

 Scripture was given to us for “instruction in righteousness” ( 2 Timothy 3:16), which means that it is to help us become the people God created us to be.